 And now, in retrospect, that’s some of the best money I’ve ever spent.
 Of course, I didn’t know that then.
 Back then, I was just excited and hopeful and ready to learn.

 Of course, there was another big expense this month — I bought a new craft tool.
-Unlike the purchase of Elite Blog Academy, for which I’d been on the waiting list for months, this new expense was a happy accident.
+Unlike the purchase of the blogging course, for which I’d been on the waiting list for months, this new expense was a happy accident.
 Do you have time for a story?
 If so, here’s what happened:

 I had a project to make in my hobby and was frustrated at how long it was going to take to do it.
 I happened to be at Joann when I was feeling this frustration and remember thinking, “I wish I’d had a tool to speed this up.”
 I then remembered there WAS a tool that would do what I needed.
 I’d seen in a few aisles over (I’m a regular visitor to my craft store, of course).
 I went to look.
 And there it was … a Cricut cutting machine.
 I’d always ignored them because a) they aren’t cheap and b) I thought they were for scrapbookers.
 But now I had a reason to buy it, and I had the ability thanks to some client work I’d just done.
 And, hey, it was on sale!
 So on impulse I bought a Cricut.